inside-the-div/javascript-projects-tip-calculator/Readme.md

 </p>

 <p>
-he calculator typically consists of an input field for the total bill amount and a selection of pre-defined tip percentages (e.g. 10%, 15%, 20%).
+The calculator typically consists of an input field for the total bill amount and a selection of pre-defined tip percentages (e.g. 10%, 15%, 20%).
 Once the user inputs the bill amount and selects a tip percentage, the JavaScript code calculates the tip amount and displays the total amount including the tip.
 You can check this project live <a target="_blank" href="https://toolbot.net/tip-calculator">here</a> .</p>

 <p><b>If you are a beginner and want to learn javascript from basic, please check out our other JavaScript Simple Projects With Source Code</b></p>